 It includes a web server and usually other technologies which you need to effectively run a website (like file transfer protocol, databases, etc.).
 Hosting providers will usually offer their services hosted on different operating system like Windows, Linux or UNIX and will have different offers for their clients.
 Usually, you can rent a Shared, VPS or Dedicated server for your website.

-For example, with HTML you can tell a browser if you want your text to be normal, bold or italic, define the structure of table, link your page to another, etc. Most tags come in set of two where one represents the beginning and other the end of tag.
+For example, with HTML you can tell a browser if you want your text to be normal, bold, or italic, define the structure of a table, link your page to another, etc. Most tags come in a set of two where one represents the beginning and the other the end of the tag.

-Integrated Development Environment (IDE) is a software application which is used by developers for software creation.
-This application usually consist of collection of tools needed for developing a software, it has a source code editor where a programmer writes code necessary for program to work and a debugger which helps programmer in finding errors (if you have ever tried to write a program, you know that debugger has a difficult job no matter how good you think you are).
+Integrated Development Environment (IDE) is a software application that is used by developers for software creation.
+This application usually consists of a collection of tools needed for developing software, it has a source code editor where a programmer writes code necessary for the program to work and a debugger that helps the programmer in finding errors (if you have ever tried to write a program, you know that debugger has a difficult job no matter how good you think you are).

 Modern IDEs have built-in intelligent code completion which makes writing your code faster.
 When we talk about WordPress, PHP is the most important language and one of the most popular IDEs for PHP is Zend Studio.